 Treatment for ED is based on the cause of the problem.
 Some of the treatments that may be used include:

-- Lifestyle changes, such as cutting back on alcohol, quitting smoking, losing weight, and increasing physical activity
+- Lifestyle changes.
+These include cutting back on alcohol, quitting smoking, losing weight, and increasing physical activity.

-- Reviewing your medicines and cutting back on or changing those that may be linked to ED
+- Reviewing your medicines.
+You may need to cut back on or change those medicines that may be linked to ED.

-- Psychotherapy may be used to help decrease the stress and anxiety that may be linked to sex.
+- Psychotherapy.
+This may be used to help decrease the stress and anxiety that may be linked to sex.

-- Be sure to tell your healthcare provider about all the medicines you are taking, including over-the-counter medicines.
+- Tell your healthcare provider about all the medicines you are taking.
+This includes over-the-counter and prescription medicines, vitamins, herbs, and supplements.
 The medicines used to treat ED can have dangerous interactions with some common medicines.

-- Men should not take these medicines if they have a history of heart attack or stroke, or if they have a bleeding disorder or stomach ulcers.
+- Men shouldn't take these medicines if they have a history of heart attack or stroke, or if they have a bleeding disorder or stomach ulcers.

-- Prescription medicines injected into the penis or put into the urethra are also available.
+- Prescription medicines injected into the penis or put into the urethra.
+These are also available.

-- Testosterone therapy may improve energy, mood, and increase sexual interest in older men who have low testosterone.
-It is not advised for men who have normal testosterone levels for their age because of the risk of prostate enlargement and other side effects.
+- Testosterone therapy.
+This may improve energy and mood and increase sexual interest in older men who have low testosterone.
+It is not advised for men who have normal testosterone levels for their age.
+That is because there is a risk of prostate enlargement and other side effects.

-- Vacuum devices can be used to create an erection by using a partial vacuum to draw blood into the penis.
+- Vacuum devices.
+These can be used to create an erection by using a partial vacuum to draw blood into the penis.
 Then an elastic ring is put on the base of the penis to keep the blood there during sex.

-- Rod implants.
-Two semirigid but bendable rods are placed within the erection chambers of the penis.
-This allows the man to bend his penis into an erect or nonerect position.
+- Malleable implants.
+Two semi-rigid but bendable rods are placed in the erection chambers of the penis.
+This lets the man bend his penis into an erect or nonerect position.

 Living with erectile dysfunction

 ED can cause strain on a couple.
-Many times, men will avoid sexual situations because they are embarrassed.
-In turn, his partner may feel rejected or inadequate.
-It is important to talk openly with your partner.
-Some couples may seek treatment for ED together.
-Other men prefer to seek treatment without their partner's knowledge.
+Many times, men won't get into sexual situations because they are embarrassed.
+In turn, their partner may feel rejected or inadequate.
+It's important to talk openly with your partner.
+Some couples may get treatment for ED together.
+Other men prefer to get treatment without their partner's knowledge.
 Not talking about it is the main barrier to getting treatment.
 The loss of erectile function can have a profound effect on a man.
-The good news is that ED can usually be treated safely and effectively.
+The good news is that ED can often be treated safely and effectively.

-Feeling embarrassed about ED may prevent many men from getting the medical attention they need.
+Feeling embarrassed about ED may prevent many men from getting the medical care they need.
 This can delay diagnosis and treatment of more serious underlying conditions.
-ED itself is often related to an underlying problem, such as heart disease, diabetes, liver disease, or other medical conditions.
-Talk to your healthcare provider if you have problems with ED.
+ED itself is often linked to an underlying problem such as heart disease, diabetes, liver disease, or other health conditions.
+Talk with your healthcare provider if you have problems with ED.
 Help is available.

 Key points about erectile dysfunction

 - Erectile dysfunction (ED) or impotence means you can’t get an erection.
-It can also mean you are dissatisfied with the size or hardness of erections, or how long erections last.
+It can also mean you aren't happy with the size or hardness of erections, or how long erections last.

 - There are many different types and causes of ED.
 Mental health problems, physical problems, certain diseases and health conditions, certain prescription medicines, and lifestyle choices have all been linked to ED.